-Now take a look at this beautiful chart below.
+Now that you know how to legally avoid paying taxes, take a look at this beautiful chart below.
 According to the Hulk Hogan versus Gawker Global trial, Gawker Global owes Hulk Hogan $140M for violating his privacy ($10M of which is owed directly by Nick Denton, founder of Gawker Global).
 With Gawker being sold for only $135M, and Nick Denton owning only 53% of the company, it would seem Nick might be SOL given the liabilities are greater than the sale.

 Not so fast!
 Filing for bankruptcy helps protect Nick and his interests outside of the company.
 Creditors can only go after what the company is worth.
 Further, prior to the judgement, Nick cleverly sold a portion of his company to a family trust called Greenmount Creek.
 As part of the sale, Greenmount Creek, controlled by Nick’s sister, agreed to pay Nick $12.8M tax-free in 2028!
 Why the payment is 15 years out, I’m not sure.
 Perhaps it’s due to the statue of limitations.